Arjun-bp/MyProjects/README.md

-This is inclusive of R and Pyhton programming language
+This is inclusive of R and Pyhton programming languages